Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 16:9

-This ratio is known as the “widescreen” format.
-A video with a 16:9 aspect ratio is a wide rectangle and is often referred to as 1.71:1.
+A video with a 16:9 aspect ratio is a wide rectangle often referred to as 1.71:1.
 Mathematically, this ratio is the most simplified format.

 The 16:10 aspect ratio used to be the international standard.
 However, since 16:9 screens provide a higher resolution, it became the most popular aspect ratio, replacing 16:10.
 Video producers are able to save time and money in research due to the standardization of both televisions and computer monitors.
 It has also become more cost-effective to create screens that are compatible with the 16:9 aspect ratios.